 Australia, being a remote island in the Pacific, is home to some of the most unique animals in the world.
 You’d expect then that a remote island off an island would be home to even stranger creatures.
 And, you’re right!

-The Tasmanian Devil is the world’s largest carnivorous marsupial and is found only on Tasmania.
-These little guys really live up to their name and are one of the feistiest creatures I’ve ever seen.
+The Tasmanian Devil is the world's largest carnivorous marsupial and is found only in Tasmania.
+These little guys really live up to their name and are one of the feistiest creatures I've ever seen.
 Unfortunately, the Tasmanian Devil is endangered, with populations plummeting nearly 80% in the past 20 years due to the very serious Devil Facial Tumour Disease.

-Unfortunately, I didn’t spot one in the wild after months hiking in and exploring Tasmania.
+Unfortunately, I didn't spot one in the wild after months of hiking in and exploring Tasmania.
 With that said, you could get lucky.
 Apparently, some of the best places to spot them are on Maria Island and the Tarkine Rainforest.

 16. Derby’s Floating Sauna